ElCuboNegro/Flask/README.rst

 Flask
 =====

-Add a short description here!
+This is a short example of an API made in Flask.

 Description
 ===========

-A longer description of your project goes here...

-.. _pyscaffold-notes:
+A simple example of an API on Flask with all the CI/DOCS/ETC :)

 Making Changes & Contributing
 =============================